Partial Application in Action

 Reducing function call repetition

-that takes a single argument.
-This allows you to pass it to the map
+Because getDataFromAPI now takes a single argument, you can pass it directly to map.

 const apiBaseUrl = 'https://api.myapp.com/api/v1'